Diary of an AI Trainer 28 May 2026

 This is not a private matter.
 It has never been a private matter.
 I am genuinely sorry to be the one to tell you.

-I do still love you.
 I would still come to your birthday.
 I would just, very gently, like to take your phone.

 The unreliable narrator would like to clarify that she is aware she has, in writing this post, alienated several people she normally only sees at Christmas lunch.
 She would also like to clarify that she meant every word.
 She would, finally, like to remind everyone that updating your phone takes approximately three minutes, and you can do that while you finish reading this sentence.